Why Energy

 Brief Overview of Power Sector

-Ghana’s power supply sources are from hydroelectricity, solar, thermal fueled by crude oil, natural gas and diesel.
-The country also exports power to Togo, Benin and Burkina Faso.
+Ghana’s electricity supply is generated from a mix of sources including hydroelectricity, solar, and thermal power fueled by crude oil, natural gas, and diesel.
+Additionally, Ghana exports electricity to neighboring countries such as Togo, Benin, and Burkina Faso.

-Ghana has a vibrant power generation terrain with players from both the public and private sectors; Volta River Authority, Bui Power Authority, Sunon Asogli Power among many others.
-Transmission of power is the responsibility of the Ghana Grid Company (GRIDCo).
+The power generation landscape is vibrant, with active participation from both public and private entities including the Volta River Authority, Bui Power Authority, and Sunon Asogli Power, among others.
+Power transmission is managed by the Ghana Grid Company (GRIDCo).

-Electricity distribution in Ghana is carried out by three main distribution utilities, two state-owned and one private sector operated – The Electricity Company of Ghana (ECG), Northern Electricity Distribution Company (NEDCo), and Enclave Power Company Ltd (EPC) respectively.
+Electricity distribution in Ghana is managed by three main utilities: two state-owned—The Electricity Company of Ghana (ECG) and Northern Electricity Distribution Company (NEDCo)—and one privately operated, Enclave Power Company Ltd (EPC).

 Brief Overview of Petroleum Sector

-In 2007, the Jubilee Field became Ghana’s first major commercial discovery.
-In less than a decade of First Oil from the Jubilee Field, significant strides have been made in the Upstream Subsector with several discoveries made since 2007.
-Ghana currently has three offshore producing fields, Jubilee, Tweneboa, Enyera and Ntomme (TEN) and Sankofa and Gye Nyame Field.
-The significant indigenous associated and non-associated gas reserves discovered from Ghana’s fields has created greater prospects for diversifying the economy.
+In 2007, the Jubilee Field marked Ghana’s first major commercial oil discovery.
+In less than a decade since First Oil from Jubilee, significant progress has been made in the upstream subsector, with several additional discoveries.
+Ghana now has three offshore producing fields: Jubilee, Tweneboa-Enyera-Ntomme (TEN), and Sankofa-Gye Nyame.
+The substantial indigenous associated and non-associated gas reserves from these fields have created promising opportunities to diversify the economy.

-The Petroleum Downstream subsector in Ghana is predominantly characterized by the importation of crude oil and finished products, refining, storage, Transportation (road, rail, lake and ocean), marketing and sale of petroleum products.
+The petroleum downstream subsector in Ghana is primarily characterised by the importation of crude oil and finished products, refining, storage, transportation, marketing, and sale of petroleum products.

-As Ghana positions itself to be a power and petroleum hub in the sub region, increased investment in various forms of infrastructure will be reacquired and encouraged to enable the country significantly improve efficiency in providing services and products across the sub region.
+As Ghana positions itself to become an Energy Hub in the sub-region, increased investment in infrastructure will be necessary to enhance efficiency in delivering services and products across the region.

-The global energy space and Ghana’s sector clearly offers vast opportunities to provide ancillary services to sector players; where Energy Media Group (EMG) fits in.
+The global energy landscape, and Ghana’s sector in particular, presents vast opportunities for delivering essential ancillary services to industry players.
+This is where Energy Media Group (EMG) comes in.